 - The MMU recommends that the rules governing the application of the TPS test be clarified and documented.
 The TPS test application in the dayahead energy market is not documented.
 (Priority: High.
 First reported 2015.
-Status: Partially adopted.)8 - The MMU recommends that PJM modify the process of applying the TPS test in the day-ahead energy market to ensure that all local markets created by binding constraints are tested for market power and to ensure that market sellers with market power are appropriately mitigated to their competitive offers.
+Status: Partially adopted.)7 - The MMU recommends that PJM modify the process of applying the TPS test in the day-ahead energy market to ensure that all local markets created by binding constraints are tested for market power and to ensure that market sellers with market power are appropriately mitigated to their competitive offers.
 (Priority: High.
-First reported Q1 2022.
+First reported 2022.
 Status: Not adopted.) - The MMU recommends, in order to ensure effective market power mitigation when the TPS test is failed, that offer capping be applied to units that fail the TPS test in the real-time market that were not offer capped at the time of commitment in the day-ahead market or at a prior time in the real-time market.
 (Priority: High.
 First reported 2020.
+Status: Not adopted.) - The MMU recommends, in order to ensure effective market power mitigation and to ensure that capacity resources meet their obligations to be flexible, that capacity resources be required to use flexible parameters in all offers at all times.
+(Priority: High.
+First reported 2021.
 Status: Not adopted.)

-8 The real-time market formula for determining the lowest cost schedule is currently documented.
+7 The real-time market formula for determining the lowest cost schedule is currently documented.

-- The MMU recommends, in order to ensure effective market power mitigation and to ensure that capacity resources meet their obligations to be flexible, that capacity resources be required to use flexible parameters in all offers at all times.
+- The MMU recommends, in order to ensure effective market power mitigation, PJM always use cost-based offers for units that fail the TPS test, and always use flexible parameters for all cost-based and all price-based offers during high load conditions such as cold and hot weather alerts and emergency conditions.
 (Priority: High.
-First reported Q3 2021.
-Status: Not adopted.) - The MMU recommends, in order to ensure effective market power mitigation, PJM always use cost-based offers for units that fail the TPS test, and always use flexible parameters for all cost-based and all price-based offers during high load conditions such as cold and hot weather alerts and emergency conditions.
-(Priority: High.
 First reported 2015.
 Status: Not adopted.) - The MMU recommends that PJM require every market participant to make available at least one cost schedule based on the same hourly fuel type(s) and parameters at least as flexible as their offered price schedule.
 (Priority: Medium.
 First reported 2015.
 Status: Not adopted.) - The MMU recommends, in order to ensure effective market power mitigation when the TPS test is failed, that markup be consistently positive or negative across the full MWh range of price and cost-based offers.
 (Priority: High.
 First reported 2015.
+Status: Replaced, November 2024.) - The MMU recommends, in order to ensure effective market power mitigation, that PJM commit all resources that fail the TPS test on their cost-based offers, that the Market Seller designate the cost-based offer if there is more than one, and that PJM implement this solution as soon as possible.
+(Priority: High.
+New recommendation.
 Status: Not adopted.) - The MMU recommends that PJM retain the \$1,000 per MWh offer cap in the PJM energy market except when cost-based offers exceed \$1,000 per MWh, and retain other existing rules that limit incentives to exercise market power.
 (Priority: High.
 First reported 1999.
 Status: Partially adopted, 1999, 2017.) - The MMU recommends the elimination of FMU and AU adders.
 FMU and AU adders no longer serve the purpose for which they were created and interfere with the efficient operation of PJM markets.
 (Priority: Medium.
 First reported 2012.
-Status: Partially adopted, 2014.)9
+Status: Partially adopted, 2014.)8